clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 The goal of Savage et al. is not to reconstruct the underlying phylogeny of the recordings.
 Instead, they are interested in finding statistical universals while compensating for the effect of cultural transmission.
 The trick they use to achieve this is to use a phylogenetic analysis to create a statistical model of the evolutionary dynamics.
 This model was used to simulate what would happen (i.e. which features would emerge) if the evolution would run for a long time.

 The particular model used by Savage et al. is a continuous-time Markov process.
-This might sound intimidating, but don't worry.
-We'll go through the steps of applying such a model to phylogenetic analysis in this lab.
+This might sound intimidating, but don't worry; we'll go through the steps of applying such a model to phylogenetic analysis in this lab.
 If you're interested reading more about this, have a look at \cite{Pagel1994}.
 Pagel introduced this method as a way of testing the hypothesis that two discrete traits are correlated.
 Sage et al. use this method to find what they call "universal relationships", but to find statistical universals, a simpler application of Pagel's method is used.

 # Modeling phylogenetic change with Markov processes

 *Markov models* can be used to model changes in a stochastic variable over time.
-These models are based on a simplifying assumption, called the Markov assumption, or Markov property.
+Markov models are based on a simplifying assumption, called the Markov assumption, or Markov property.
 By saying that a process has the Markov property, we mean that the probability of the next state of a stochastic variable depends only on the current state, and not on previous states.
-Such processes are called Markov processes.

-For example, say you know the velocity and direction of a spear thrown by an athlete.
-In order to predict where the spear will be one second later, all we need to know is where the spear is now, what direction it is traveling and at what speed.
-The change in location given
+For example, say we want to predict the location, velocity and direction of a spear thrown by an athlete.
+In order to predict this location, we only need to know the spear's current location, direction and speed.
+The previous locations and speeds of the spear are irrelevant.

 \begin{itemize}
-\askstar For which of the following processes have the Markov property?
+\askstar Which of the following processes have the Markov property?
 \begin{itemize}
 \item Drawing marbles from a vase filled with red and blue marbles *without replacement*
 \item Drawing marbles from a vase filled with red and blue marbles *with replacement*